 A Leader in Clinical Innovation

-Clinical Services at The Center for Discovery include Physical Therapy, Occupational Therapy, Speech Language Therapy, Vision Services, Adaptive Physical Education, and Assistive Technology.
+Clinical Services at The Center for Discovery® include Physical Therapy, Occupational Therapy, Speech Language Therapy, Behavioral Therapy, Vision Services, Adaptive Physical Education, and Assistive Technology.
 Each department contributes to an interdisciplinary approach to promote participation, independence, and overall enhancement of the lives of all individuals who reside here as well as those who come here for day programs.
-Our clinicians also provide services on an outpatient basis through our Article 28 Clinic and through our Preschool and Early Intervention Programs.
+Our clinicians also provide services on an outpatient basis through our Article 28 Clinic and through our Preschool Service and Early Intervention Program.

 Services are provided in the context of classrooms, day habilitation programs, and within our residential programs.
 Clinical staff work alongside staff and caregivers in each location to ensure an understanding of therapeutic strategies that can be integrated throughout the day to support consistent carryover of skills and skill development.
 The carryover of strategies and skills across environments is integral to ensuring the best possible outcome for all.

 The Center for Discovery® has developed several innovative programs including:

 Our speech pathologists have developed an initiative referred to as C.H.A.T.T (Communication Happens All the Time).
 This initiative stresses the importance of having the ability to communicate during all aspects of life and across all environments.
 Each individual who receives speech services receives a comprehensive assessment to determine the most appropriate strategy, technology, device, or system that would best support one’s communication needs.
 Staff members receive training on how each individual uses their specific communication system or device with the expectation that the individual will have access to this system or device throughout their day.
 These systems and devices are used daily to support staff to student communication as well as peer to peer communication as we strive to build meaningful and lasting friendships.